healpy/healpy/doc/tutorial.rst

 Creating and manipulating maps
 ------------------------------

-* Maps are simply arrays
+Maps are simply numpy arrays, each array element refers to a location in the sky as defined by the Healpix pixelization schemes.

 * Explain Npix, Nside, basics of healpix...
 * Nested, Ring ordering